Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. Nhu Y, teacher at Tuong Lai Special School, intervenes 1:1 for children

 "However, education is fair to all children.
-When children are integrated into the curriculum, they have an environment to develop their abilities, play, study, and work in groups like other students.
-It is this environment that helps them develop better," said Mr. Duc.
+When children are integrated into the curriculum, they have an environment to develop their abilities, play, study, and work in groups like any other student.
+It is thanks to this environment that helps them develop better," said Mr. Duc.

 Mr. Duc listed primary schools in Ho Chi Minh City that have been doing very well in inclusive education in recent years, such as Nguyen Thien Thuat Primary School (District 3) with the only "semi-inclusive" model in Ho Chi Minh City.
 All integrated children study in one class, in a normal primary school, with many teachers with a lot of experience in educating special children.
 Or Tran Quang Co Primary School (District 10) also teaches integrated students and is trusted by parents...

-Mr. Duc said that teachers at integrated primary schools have very good ways to help students empathize more with their special friends.
+Mr. Duc said that teachers at inclusive primary schools have very good ways to help students empathize with their special friends.
 For example, a sighted friend can play a blindfolded game, sit in one place, and wait for his blind friend to come and help.
-When alone, unable to see the light, the children will feel fear, empathize more with their blind friend and share and help their friend more.
-Or schools organize sports tournaments, cultural exchanges, each team has some integrated friends, so that students understand that their friends are also very talented...
+When alone, unable to see the light, the children will feel fear, empathize more with their blind friend and share and help him more.
+Or schools organize sports tournaments, cultural exchanges, every team has some integrated friends, so that students understand that their friends are also very talented...

-Or teachers create corners to introduce handicrafts of disabled students, so that everyone understands that disabled people can do many things like normal people.
+Or teachers make corners to introduce handicrafts of disabled students, so that everyone understands that disabled people can do many things like normal people.

 SPECIAL ATTENTION TO INCLUSIVE EDUCATION